tanjum-akter/Geodatabase_Management/README.md

 Description:
-This Python code is a simple GIS automation script that counts feature classes based on their geometry type—Point, Polyline, and Polygon within a specified geodatabase.
+These Python codes are simple GIS automation script that is used to count features, feature classes based on their geometry type and different name within a specified geodatabase.
-It is used in ArcGIS Desktop and ArcGIS Pro where ArcPy is available.  applied for data management, quality control, database auditing, and project documentation to understand the spatial datasets without any delay.
+It is used in ArcGIS Desktop and ArcGIS Pro where ArcPy is available.
+Applied for data management, quality control, database auditing, and project documentation to understand and varify the spatial database without any delay.

 Count layer's Output example: